desultory/ugrd/readme.md

 Some helper modules have been created to make importing required kernel modules easier.

-`base.ugrd.kmod_nvme`, `kmod_usb`, and `kmod_fat` can be used to load modules for NVME's, USB storage, and the FAT file system respectively.
+`ugrd.kmod.nvme`, `usb`, and `fat` can be used to load modules for NVME's, USB storage, and the FAT file system respectively.

-Similarly `base.ugrd.kmod_novideo` and `kmod_nosound` exist to ignore video and sound devices that may appear when autodetecting modules.
+Similarly `ugrd.kmod.novideo` `nonetwork`, and `nosound` exist to ignore video, network, and sound devices that may appear when autodetecting modules.

 ### Filesystem modules